hoffmangroup/newmap/docs/source/commands.rst

   with the ``kmer-lengths`` option (which is a pair of values separated by a colon).
 Useful to use when the majority of largest minimum unique lengths are likely to be much smaller the maximum search length from your specified range.
-- `exclude-bases`: A string of bases to exclude from the search for unique sequences.
-Case sensitive.
-Default is 'Nn'.
 - `kmer-batch-size`: The maximum number of sequence positions to search for at a time per sequence ID.
 Useful for controlling memory requirements.
 Default is 1000000.